What does it mean to READ FOR JOY?

 Duran Duran thought I was awesome.

-And after all that thinking—all those writing workshops and English classes, and all that time picking stories apart to study their innards—I have figured out a few smart things about stories.
+And after all that thinking—all those writing workshops, and English classes, and time picking stories apart to study their innards—I have figured out a few smart things about stories.
 And I can confirm: they really can change your life.

 Here’s what makes stories so powerful.
 We know they’re not true . . . but we believe them anyway.

 When you read a novel (or watch a movie, or binge-watch a series), you know that it’s fiction.
 You know it’s all made up.
 You don’t really think it’s true.

 But it feels true.

 This is how stories make you cry.
 This is how they make you laugh, and get you angry, and make you swoon.

 Studies using brain imaging have shown that when you read about a character doing something, parts of your brain light up as if you were actually doing that thing yourself.